 Battery types Explained

-18650 battery – As you have probably noticed, box mods usually come in single-18650 battery, dual-18650, or built-in li-poly batteries that cannot be easily replaced.
+As you have probably noticed, box mods usually come in single-18650 batteries, dual-18650, or built-in li-poly batteries that cannot be easily replaced.

-Just remember that devices using 2 batteries in series double voltage, but not the mAh/hour rating so it will not last as long as 2 batteries in parallel.
+Just remember that devices use two batteries in series double voltage, but not the mAh/hour rating, so it will not last as long as two batteries in parallel.

 Different Vape Mod Sizes

-This is an important factor that is commonly overlooked by buyers.
-If you vape at home, or spend most of your time in front of the computer then getting a bigger box mod is no problem.
+This is an important factor that buyers commonly overlook.
+If you vape at home or spend most of your time in front of the computer, getting a bigger box mod is no problem.

-However, if you are usually on the move, or if your work requires a degree of physical exertion, then smaller and lighter box mods (like the Cloupor mini or Kbox) paired with small atomizers definitely have the size and weight advantage.
+However, if you are usually on the move, or if your work requires a degree of physical exertion, then smaller and lighter mods (like the Cloupor mini or Kbox) paired with small atomisers have the size and weight advantage.

 Which Vape Mod style

-Truth be told, 99% of vapers will not vape above 50watts as their normal “every day vape”.
-In fact, many are satisfied with the cooler vape provided by 20watts and a decent microcoil – it provides a more-than-satisfactory vaping experience while not being too hard on the batteries and juice.
+Many are satisfied with the cooler vape provided by 20 watts and a decent micro coil – it gives a more-than-satisfactory vaping experience while not being too hard on the batteries and juice.

 Others use screws, or threaded caps, which will get stripped over time with repeated use.
-If you use a device that is capable of charging batteries internally via a usb port, then this is not really a problem.
+This is not a problem if you use a device capable of charging batteries internally via a USB port.

 Clone vs. Authentic

-The question is, are you willing to trust a shady Chinese company halfway across the world, who probably doesn’t have the best quality control to accurately reproduce the sensitive electronic components in a regulated mod?
+Are you willing to trust a shady Chinese company halfway across the world that probably doesn’t have the best quality control to reproduce the sensitive electronic components in a regulated mod accurately?

 The Take Away

-When looking for a new device, it is important to try out potential mods before actually making a purchase.
-It has to feel just right, and you must also like the way it looks.
+When looking for a new device, it is essential to try out potential mods before making a purchase.
+It has to feel just right, and you must also like how it looks.
 Even the most expensive mod with all the fancy bells and whistles can’t satisfy you if it isn’t something you like in the first place.